ScottKirvan/ScooterUtils/README.md

 Turn off **Smooth Frame Rate** and **Used Fixed Frame Rate** under **Edit|Project Preferences|General Settings|Framerate** if you need to unclamp the system and run it as freewheeling as possible.
 (These are off by default)

+### Installation
+This is kind of standard practice for GitHub Unreal plugins; it goes like this:
+1. Create a new Unreal project.
+1. Create a ```Plugins``` folder in your project directory.
+1. Clone the GitHub repository (or grab and unzip the project) into your ```Plugins``` folder.
+1. Launch Unreal; You should be prompted to build the plugin.
+2. Optional:  Use or convert your unreal project to a C++ project so that you can edit and build the code outside of Unreal.

 ## About - for Developers

-This is my first plugin in Unreal Engine.
+This was my first plugin in Unreal Engine.
 It was inspired by a [declined Epic Games Github Pull Request](https://github.com/EpicGames/UnrealEngine/pull/7436).
 It's very simple and direct -- I wanted to understand the bare bones of the system, so there's not a lot of bells-and-whistles in this code.

 The plugin has two components, an ``IModuleInterface`` derived ``FScooterUtilsModule``, which bootstraps and provides basic life-support to the plugin, and an ``IObject`` derived ``IScooterUtilsSettings`` object which is the system-aware component that works directly with Unreal's ``ISettingsModule`` and ``FSlateApplication``'s ``ApplicationScale``.
 The *Module* registers the callbacks and the *IObject* manages the data and processes the callbacks.